eatingfood142434/onboarding-start/docs/info.md

 ## External hardware

-No external hardware is used
+No external hardware is used.